bling5630/livecoding/install-haskell/README.md

 ### Debian Jessie

-The main Debian Jessie repository includes GHC 7.6.3 and cabal-install 1.20.
+The Debian Jessie main repository includes GHC 7.6.3 and cabal-install 1.20.
 These are rather out of date.

 The backports repository includes GHC 7.10.3 and cabal-install 1.22 which are much more current.

-Include the backports repository in you apt source list if you haven't already:
+If you haven't previously enabled backports do that:

 ```
 echo 'deb http://ftp.debian.org/debian/ jessie-backports main' | sudo tee /etc/apt/sources.list.d/bp.list